-- New first-time freshmen must provide an original official certificate or diploma showing completion of secondary schoolwork.
-A true certified copy of an original document will be accepted. - Transfer students who have attended institutions of higher learning must submit official college and/or military transcripts from ALL institutions attended.
-If transfer coursework is from a foreign institution, the student is responsible for providing a Comprehensive Course by Course Report from a foreign credentials evaluator.
+- New first-time freshmen an original official high school transcript must be presented to the International Student Advisor who will certify its authenticity.
+The original high school transcript will be returned to the student. - Transfer students who have attended institutions of higher learning must submit official college and/or military transcripts from ALL institutions attended.
+If transfer coursework is from a foreign institution, the student is responsible for providing a Comprehensive Course-by-Course Report from a foreign credentials evaluator in order to receive credit for the coursework.